Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 The following diagram shows the whole checkout integration flow using with [Adyen Web Components](https://docs.adyen.com/checkout/components-web).

 ![Flow](https://user-images.githubusercontent.com/3469524/86238652-2c427080-bb9e-11ea-83cf-246bbc3a23f3.png)

+## How it works

+On this guide we describe both server-side and client-side in the checkout integration **steps**:

+- [Step 1](#step-1-commercetools-checkout-validations) : Do the required checkout validations in your merchant server.
+- [Step 2](#step-2-get-available-payment-methods): Set `getPaymentMethodsRequest` custom field to commercetools payment to get a list of payment methods available to the shopper.
+- [Step 3](#step-3-add-components-to-your-payments-form): Set `getOriginKeysRequest` custom field to commercetools payment to get origin key and add the specific payment method Component to your checkout payments form.
+- [Step 4](#step-4-make-a-payment): Submit a payment request with setting `makePaymentRequest` custom field with the payment data returned by the Component.
+- [Step 5](#step-5-submit-additional-payment-details): Set `getPaymentMethodsRequest` custom field to commercetools payment to submit additional payment details.
+- [Step 6](#step-6-capture-payment-required-for-klarna): Add a `Charge` transaction to commercetools payment to manually capture payment.

 ## Before you begin
 If you do not have Adyen API keys, follow the official Adyen [get started guide](https://docs.adyen.com/checkout/get-started) to set up your account, get your API key.